dhhyi/meetup-facades/talk/README.md

   - meld both tracks together
 - consistent interface for UI development
 - agnostic to state management
-  - state management can be introduced progressively if needed -> link to talk
+  - state management can be introduced progressively if needed -> [Link to Talk](https://www.youtube.com/watch?v=F-1V43rNm2E)
 - logic can be composed into libraries

 ## Why not use Facades?